mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 anything more advanced.

 BOUNDARY

 Boundary is what passes for a diplomatic and military outpost in the Sovereignty.
-The world itself is a near- worthless rockball, whose importance comes from location and use.
+The world itself is a near-worthless rockball, whose importance comes from location and use.
 Mission to the Kruse Enclave and the Interstellar Republic are staged out of the starport before picking their way across Kane.
 The vessels